-- Chapter management team officers work together, brainstorm solutions, collaborate with the directors they support (if applicable) and their advisers, and meet on a weekly basis. - 2.
+- 1. Chapter management team officers work together, brainstorm solutions, collaborate with the directors they support (if applicable) and their advisers, and meet on a weekly basis. - 2.
 Chapter members and officers set and review goals on an annual basis and are continuously taking action on those goals. - 3.
 Chapter members convene, at a minimum, on a weekly basis for a chapter meeting or programming event which includes, but is not limited to, a sisterhood event, service activity, philanthropy event, recruitment event or campus activity.
 Chapter meetings, new member meetings and Honor Board meetings are scheduled at times that are conducive for the members, new members, and adviser(s) to attend. - 4.
 RCS/CAC/NCC approved Bylaws and Standing Rules (BLSR) are approved by chapter vote and uploaded to Anchorbase by June 30 for the upcoming academic year.

-- 5. Chapter completes all steps of the Initiation authorization process as outlined in the Initiation Authorization Guide prior to the Initiation date listed on the RCS/CAC/NCC approved Anchorbase calendar and collaborates with their respective operations department contact at Executive Offices to ensure all Initiations are authorized. - Chapter roster in Anchorbase is current and member status changes are properly processed within 2 weeks of submission and by September 30 for per capita dues billing. - 7.
-Chapter follows election procedures. - 8.
-Chapter follows officer onboarding procedures. - 9.
-Each chapter officer completes all required training, including The Pursuit, by the communicated due date. - 10.
-Chapter president attends President's Academy.
+- 5. Chapter completes all steps of the Initiation authorization process as outlined in the Initiation Authorization Guide prior to the Initiation date listed on the RCS/CAC/NCC approved Anchorbase calendar and collaborates with their respective operations department contact at Executive Offices to ensure all Initiations are authorized. - 6.
+Chapter roster in Anchorbase is current and member status changes are properly processed within two weeks of submission and by September 30 for per capita dues billing. - 7.
+Chapter follows election procedures, as outlined in the Elections Handbook and seeks guidance or approval from their RCS/CAC/NCC on any questions, challenges or potential deviations from the procedure, as outlined. - 8.
+Chapter follows officer onboarding procedures including one-on-one officer onboarding meetings and hosts the Formal Onboarding Workshop using provided library resources.